 Social media isn’t a fad nor is it something people do because they’ve nothing else to do.
 The biggest growing social reality is social media outlets.
 50% of all the people who use the internet are on Facebook and if the people on Facebook were a country, it would be the 3rd largest country in the world.
-93% of all business own Facebook pages.
+93% of all businesses own Facebook pages.
 Every second 2 LinkedIn profiles are created and 53% of people recommend products on Twitter.
-As more links are made, more business are established; enabling more deals to be made online - rather than in person.
+As more links are made, more business is established; enabling more deals to be made online - rather than in person.
 And if you are someone who’s missing out on this, you have been missing out on a world of opportunities presented by social media.

 Getting Started with Social Media

 You’ve set up your business Facebook, Twitter, Google+, Instagram, Flickr, and LinkedIn profiles.
 Now what?
 Setting up an online social media profile that links with your website is the first step into the immense social media realm, but to get yourself noticed as a knight in shining armor, you have to slay the metaphorical social media dragon.
 Sounds far-fetched, yes, but ask anyone who manages a popular Facebook page what it was like in the beginning.
 The new Facebook policy for business pages doesn’t make it easier either.
 Business pages, unlike entertainment, news, or celebrity pages, don’t necessarily attract a lot of people, it's up to the content and the post to generate likes and engagements.